charleshagen/website/_drafts/guides/noise-sources.md

 #### Poisson Distribution

-The Poisson distribution describes the probability of independent, constant-rate events occurring, such as photon detection or dark current charge buildup.
+The Poisson distribution describes the probability of independent, constant-rate events occurring, such as photon detection or dark current buildup.
 As the mean rate increases, so too does the variance.
+A special property of the poisson distribution is that its RMS is equal to it's standard deviation.

 ![Poisson Distribution](https://nightphotons.s3.amazonaws.com/assets/img/guides/noise/noise_PoissonDistribution.jpg){:style="display:block; margin-left:auto; margin-right:auto" width="85%"}